cyberitanas/Worksheet-2/README.md

 ## Extending the I/O Library

-The first step was to extend the low-level I/O library so the OS can *read* from hardware ports.
+The first step was to extend the low level I/O library so the OS can *read* from hardware ports.
 Up to this point I had only implemented output instructions, which were enough for the framebuffer.
 Keyboard input, however, requires using the `in` CPU instruction.
 I added this as a new function (`inb`) inside `io.asm`, and declared it in `io.h`.
-This gives the rest of the kernel a simple C-level interface for interacting with I/O ports like `0x60`, which is where the keyboard places its scancodes.
+This gives the rest of the kernel a simple C interface for interacting with I/O ports like `0x60`, which is where the keyboard places its scancodes.

-## Type Definitions

-To support the interrupt code and keep data structures consistent, I created a `types.h` file that defines the 8-, 16-, and 32-bit integer types used across the PIC, IDT, and handler code.
-This standardisation becomes important once we start building packed structures like the IDT entries, where field sizes must match the CPU’s expectations.